resplab/leap/docs/model/model-cost.rst

    * - Variable
      - Value
-   * - direct cost of asthma: well controlled
-     - $2372 USD
-   * - direct cost of asthma: not well controlled
-     - $2965 USD
-   * - direct cost of asthma: uncontrolled
-     - $3127 USD
-   * - direct cost of asthma: exacerbation severity mild
+   * - Direct costs of exacerbation by severity: mild
      - $130 USD
-   * - direct cost of asthma: exacerbation severity moderate
+   * - Direct costs of exacerbation by severity: moderate
      - $594 USD
-   * - direct cost of asthma: exacerbation severity (very) severe
+   * - Direct costs of exacerbation by severity: (very) severe
      - $9900 USD

 .. note::